noelboss/featherlight/README.md

 	namespace – String:  'featherlight'
 All functions bound to elements are namespaced.
 This is also used to prefix all CSS classes for the background, the content-wrapper and the close button.

+	variant – String:  null
+Pass your own CSS class to adjust the styling of the lightbox according to your need.
+You can also use the  `data-featherlight-variant` attribute on the element triggering the lightbox.

 	clickBgClose – Boolean: true
 If true, the close event is also bound to the background